Alex-Holzer/Code_Snippets/get_first_values.md

         recursive (bool, optional): If True, searches for files recursively in subfolders.
 Defaults to False. file_extension (str, optional): The file extension to filter by.
 Defaults to "csv".
         **kwargs: Additional keyword arguments to pass to spark.read.csv().
-                  These can include options like 'header', 'inferSchema', 'sep', etc.
+                  These can include options like 'header', 'inferSchema', etc.

     Returns:
         pyspark.sql.DataFrame: A DataFrame containing the combined data from all CSV files.